“We’re visiting an Abbey?!?”

 After exploring the abbey, take a stroll down the footpath that runs alongside the small river and you will eventually reach the Studley Royal Water Garden.

 Here you’ll find further things to find and discover, such as hidden temples and towers.

 And there’s more

 Back towards the Visitor Centre, you’ll find the play park.
-There’s also areas for den building.
+There are also areas for den building.

 If your family has the legs for it, explore further afield to the Deer Park and try and find the old mill.